 What does the state licensing exam consist of?

 The state licensing exam consists of a written portion and a practical part to test your cutting and styling abilities.
 Cosmetology-License.com will tell you more about what is required in your state!

 Yes, in fact, most Cosmetologists do eventually venture out into self-employment, therefore, cutting out the “middle-man” when working for a franchise salon.

-Another option for many is booth rental in which you pay a monthly rental fee to the owner of the salon to run your business out of.
+Another option for many is booth rental, in which you pay a monthly rental fee to the owner of the salon to run your business.